You cannot lodge an appeal until you have applied for a place at your preferred school and received a refusal letter or email.

 Schools must first give priority in their over-subscription criteria to Looked after Children (children in care) or previously looked after children who have been adopted or are subject to a special guardianship or residency/child arrangement order.

-Other common over-subscription criteria can include the measurement of distance from home to the school, faith criteria, and children of staff or having a brother or sister at the school.
+Other common over-subscription criteria can include the measurement of the distance from home to the school, faith criteria, and children of staff or having a brother or sister at the school.

 The over-subscription criteria for Somerset schools can be found in the Primary or Secondary Admissions guide (on the pages Apply to start school for the first time or Starting at a secondary school in September).